 Forget watching share prices and buying single stocks.
 It’s time consuming, risky and there’s a better way.

-Do you check share prices daily looking for the next hot stock?
-Forget it.
-If you were to ask old school retirees what their investment game-plan looked like throughout their lifetimes, I bet most replies would be:
+If you were to ask retirees what their life investment game-plan looked like throughout, most replies would be:

 Step 3: Happily pay advisor, platform and trading fees